 - 1. In this competition, instead of being eliminated at the first fault, the athlete gets two points for an obstacle correctly jumped and one point for an obstacle knocked down.
 Combination obstacles are not allowed. - 2.
 This competition takes place with a fixed time of 60 to 90 seconds (45 seconds indoors).
-Disobediences are penalised by the time lost by the athlete, but two disobediences and the first fall stop the athlete.
-In this case, the athlete will be placed last of the athletes who have obtained the same number of points. - 3.
-The winner of the competition will be the athlete who at the end of the fixed time has acquired the greatest number of points in the fastest time.

-- 4. When the fixed time is reached, the bell is rung.
+Disobediences are penalised by the time lost by the athlete, but two disobediences or a fall incurs elimination of the athlete. - 3.
+The winner of the competition will be the athlete who at the end of the fixed time has acquired the greatest number of points in the fastest time. - 4.
+When the fixed time is reached, the bell is rung.
 The athlete must then jump the next obstacle and the clock is stopped at the moment when the horse's forefeet reach the ground, but he is given no points for the obstacle jumped after the bell has rung. - 5.
 If the fixed time is reached at the moment when the horse is already taking off, this obstacle, whether it is knocked down or not, counts.
 The athlete's time is taken at the next obstacle as in paragraph 4.
 If a athlete has a disobedience and displaces or knocks down an obstacle, the fixed time must be decreased by six seconds and the bell must be rung accordingly. - 6.
 When the athlete does not jump at the first attempt the obstacle at which the clock should be stopped, the round is ended.
 The athlete is then placed last of those who have obtained the same number of points.